-Everybody sweats, but people with hyperhidrosis produce more sweat than is necessary to maintain their body temperature level.
+Everybody sweats, but people with hyperhidrosis produce more sweat than necessary to maintain their body temperature.
 Ordinary daily activities become more difficult.
 Excessive sweating often limits people in their social and professional life.
 It could be a warning sign for thyroid problems or diabetes, which would need to be treated first.

 What causes excessive sweating?

-Abundant sweating is caused by a type of overactive sweat gland; the eccrine gland.
-These glands are located all over the body, but are concentrated in some areas, including under the arms.
+Abundant sweating is caused by overactive sweat glands, the eccrine glands.
+These glands are located all over the body, but are concentrated in some areas, such as under the arms.

 Factors that can lead to excessive sweating: